-Today Setsong, which means culture in her native Sepedi, manufactures a range of sixteen artisanal, hand crafted infusions from indigenous African flora found in the natural landscapes of Limpopo.
+Today Setsong, which means culture in her native Sepedi, manufactures a range of eight artisanal which are manufactured by community member and include hand crafted infusions from indigenous African flora found in the natural landscapes of Limpopo.

 “Our business is about the development of untapped biological species and exposing the potential use of indigenous knowledge in solving modern day health challenges,” Phahla says.
 “With the increase in health consciousness within society, we are selling nutrition and healthy living.”